GluuFederation/docs-gg-prod/docs/source/plugin/gluu-metrics.md

 ### Using the UI

-Navigate to the [Global Plugin Add section](../admin-gui/#add-plugin_2) in the UI to enable the Gluu Metrics plugin.
+Navigate to the [Add Global Plugin section](../admin-gui/#add-plugin) in the UI to enable the Gluu Metrics plugin.
 In the Metrics category, there is a Gluu Metrics box.
 Click the **+** icon to enable the plugin.

 ![5_plugins_add](../img/14_metrics_plugin_add.png)